NotHosomi/nt-payload/README.md

 ### PAYLOAD MAP-SIDE LOGIC

- For copy-pasting into a map, the spawnroom and the central room contain all required logic<br>
+ For copy-pasting into a map, the spawnroom and the central room contain all required logic

- (<b>TODO</b>: currently out of date with plugin v.
-0.3+!)
+ <b>TODO</b>: currently out of date with plugin v.
+0.3+!<br>
+ Input firing is described under <a href="#plugin-interactions">Plugin Interactions</a> below.

 ### MAPMAKERS MUST